gregsadetsky/NewFileFromScope/README.md

     <link href="app.css" rel="stylesheet">

 place the cursor anywhere in the *app.css* text, open the Command Palette (Command + Shift + P under OS X) and invoke **New File From Scope**.
-This will get you a new empty file pre-named app.css.
+This will get you a new, empty file pre-named app.css.

 ================